Reporting Requirements for Annual Financial Reports of State Agencies and Universities

 - Loans (including activity previously termed advances) – Report loans as interfund receivables and payables on the balance sheet.

-- Interfund services provided and used (interfund sales and purchases, previously called quasi-external transactions) – Report interfund sales and purchases as interfund services provided (revenues) and interfund services used (expenditures or expenses) on the operating statement.
+- Interfund services provided and used (interfund sales and purchases) – Report interfund sales and purchases as interfund services provided (revenues) and interfund services used (expenditures or expenses) on the operating statement.

 - Nonreciprocal interfund (internal) activity is similar to non-exchange transactions or other events and includes: